-You can plant cantaloupe along with a number of companion plants that serve to attract pests away from them, provide nutrients and generally fill in the spaces provided that none of them block the sunlight the cantaloupe needs.
-Some of the more common companion vegetables include many varieties of squash, corn, peas, chives, garlic, broccoli and okra.
+You can plant cantaloupe along with a number of companion plants that serve to provide nutrients and generally fill in the spaces provided that none of them blocks the sunlight the cantaloupe needs.
+Some of the more common companion vegetables include many varieties of peas, chives, garlic, broccoli and okra.
 A number of herbs and flowers are also beneficial, including mint, sage, dill, marjoram, nasturtiums and marigolds.
 You should never plant cantaloupe along with watermelon, potatoes or cucumbers.

 How to Grow Cantaloupe

 - Botanical Name: Cucumis melo var. cantalupensis and